Ashley Alexiss Shows Off Incredible Cleavage In Plunge Bodysuit

 “When you get to where you want to go.
 Stop, so I can embrace the view.
 Like this one,” wrote another social media user.

-Yesterday, Ashley shared another update, that time of herself in a colorful dress.
+Ashley shared another update yesterday, that time of herself in a colorful dress.
 She posed in front of an infinity pool with an expansive view of a body of water flanked by green hills.
 Her dress had a high halter-style cut and it hugged her waist and curvy hips.
-The abstract graphics included bright blue, orange, and purple tones.
-She placed her hand on the side of the wall and put her other hand on her hip as she smiled.
+The abstract graphics on the dress included bright blue, orange, and purple tones.

+She placed one hand on the side of the wall and put her other on her hip as she smiled.